Imago

 Julius Randle fined $35,000— Shams Charania (@ShamsCharania) April 26, 2026

 The Serb finished Saturday with 24 points, 15 rebounds, and nine assists, but he connected on only 8 of 22 shots and missed all three of his 3-point attempts.
-His frustration towards McDaniels also stems from the fact that the Wolves star called out the entire Nuggets team by name and stated they were bad defenders.
+His frustration towards McDaniels also stems from the fact that the Wolves star had called out the entire Nuggets team by name and stated they were bad defenders.
 The Joker stayed firm in his stance on charging aggressively towards his rival.

 “I don’t regret [going after McDaniels],” the MVP finalist stated.
 “Because he scored, and everybody stopped playing.
 Come on, guys.
 You saw it.”
-He believed there was an unwritten rule to let the clock run out in this situation, and it was not about firing up his teammates.
+He believed there was an unwritten rule to let the clock run out, and it was not about firing up his teammates.
 That’s why the league put a bigger fine on him.
-But the NBA did consider Randle’s action as he “escalated the incident by forcefully inserting himself into the scrum and shoving Nuggets guard-forward Bruce Brown.”
+Fortunately, both will be eligible to play when the series resumes on Monday with Game 5 in Denver.
+The question is, why was McDaniels not punished?

-We have previously seen that Draymond Green has faced multiple suspensions for escalating on-court incidents, including a one-game playoff suspension in 2023.
 In fact, the Warriors star was also suspended for five games in the 2023-24 season for forcibly grabbing Gobert around the neck.
-The incident in Game 4 did not escalate to that level from a physical standpoint.
+The incident in Game 4 did not escalate to that level physically.
 But Game 5 could have been very different if the league had leaned towards harsher punishments.

 Tempers flared on the sidelines in front of the Timberwolves’ bench, as Aaron Gordon and Jonas Valanciunas left the Nuggets’ bench and crossed half-court during the altercation.
-Meanwhile, Minnesota’s Rudy Gobert and Bones Hyland both stepped onto the court from the Wolves’ bench.
-But the NBA rules state that players must “remain in the vicinity of the bench” during a on-court incident or be subject to an automatic suspension.
+Meanwhile, Minnesota’s Rudy Gobert and Bones Hyland stepped onto the court from the Wolves’ designated area too.

-However, none of those four players were punished.
-The league did not provide any reasoning for these four players.
-Now, the Nuggets will try to overcome a 3-1 series deficit for the first time since the 2020 playoffs.
+The Nuggets will try to overcome this big a deficit for the first time since the 2020 playoffs.
 That year, they did it twice, the first team in NBA history to overcome multiple 3-1 series deficits in a single postseason.
+It is going to be a tough ask because NBA teams are 285-13 in series all-time when holding a 3-1 lead.
+We’re going to need a Joker special.